opensearch-project/documentation-website/_dashboards/reporting-cli.md

 RUN mv package/* .
 RUN npm install && npm install aws-lambda-ric

 # Build Stage 2: Copy Build Stage 1 files in to Stage 2.
-Install chromium dependencies and chromium.
+Install chrome, then remove chrome to keep the dependencies.
 FROM node:lts-slim
 # Include global arg in this stage of the build
 ARG FUNCTION_DIR